Home » Computer Guides » Internet Guides » How To Setup Open DNS On Your Computer.

 That’s a really big advantage.
 Especially if your the type of person that generally just clicks on links in emails (and we’re all guilty of that).
 Phishing and malicious websites are increasingly difficult to identify.
 So having them automatically blocked is a bonus.

 If you’re only looking to increase your Internet performance/speed, then there are other free DNS servers that you can try.
-How To Switch To Google Public DNS.
+How To Switch To Google Public DNS Servers.

 How to use Windows Sandbox to check suspicious email links and attachments.